Feature-Driven Strategies for Trading Wind Power and Hydrogen: Day-Ahead Bidding

 Constraint \eqref{eq:training_2} defines the power imbalance $o_t\!-\!u_t$ to be settled in real time as the difference between the realized wind power generation $P^{\rm W}_t$ and the power scheduled in the day-ahead stage.
 The set of disjunctive constraints \eqref{eq:training_7}-\eqref{eq:training_8}, with $M$ a large enough positive constant, enforces over- and under-production to not happen simultaneously at each hour $t$.
 If $b_t = 1$, then \eqref{eq:training_7} enforces the over-production $o_t$ to be zero.
 On the other hand, if $b_t = 0$, then \eqref{eq:training_8} sets the under-production $u_t$ to zero.
 Constraint \eqref{eq:training_9} enforces the power consumption of the electrolyzer to lie within zero and its capacity $\overline{P}^{\rm H}$.
 Note that the lower bound being set to zero means that the electrolyzer cannot operate as a fuel cell, converting the hydrogen back to electricity.
-In order to avoid settlement costs, the power traded in the day-ahead market is restricted by \eqref{eq:training_10} to lie within the minus consumption capacity of the electrolyzer and the nominal capacity of the wind turbine $\overline{P}^{\rm W}$.
+In order to avoid imbalance settlement costs, the power traded in the day-ahead market is restricted by \eqref{eq:training_10} to lie within the minus consumption capacity of the electrolyzer and the nominal capacity of the wind turbine $\overline{P}^{\rm W}$.
 Finally, the minimum daily hydrogen production requirement $\underline{H}$ is enforced by \eqref{eq:training_11} for each day $d \in D^{\rm hist}$ in the historical dataset.
-Note that, in this training problem, the realized electricity traded in the day-ahead market and the electricity consumption of the electrolyzer are evaluated directly by applying the linear policies in \eqref{eq:def} to the values of the realized day-ahead prices.
+This requirement could be alternatively implemented using a slack variable penalized in the objective function.
+However, a value for such a penalty is unknown.
+One may assume the penalty would always be higher than the revenue that could be generated by not meeting the requirement.